Definition

 Onboarding: More than just a welcome gesture

-The emphasis on onboarding has grown exponentially, reflecting its integral role in employee retention and overall organizational success.
+The emphasis on onboarding, whether in person or remote, has grown exponentially, reflecting its integral role in employee retention and overall organizational success.
 Recent studies have shown that an effective onboarding process boosts retention of new hires by more than 80%.

 To further illustrate the point, consider that a mismatch between an organization's portrayal during the hiring process and the reality a new hire encounters can significantly impact morale.
 For instance, pitching a tech-forward work environment but initiating with outdated paper forms would be confusing and disappointing.